crowddynamics/optimal-guided-evacuation/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3831338.svg)](https://doi.org/10.5281/zenodo.3831338)

-Research code and data (for data click on DOI identifier) used in von Schantz & Ehtamo. (submitted manuscript). <em>Minimizing the evacuation time of a crowd from a complex building using rescue guides</em>. arXiv:2007.00509 [physics.soc-ph].
+Research code and data (for data click on DOI identifier) used in von Schantz & Ehtamo. (submitted manuscript).
+Minimizing the evacuation time of a crowd from a complex building using rescue guides. arXiv:2007.00509 [physics.soc-ph].

 The paper presents a procedure for solving the minimum time evacuation from a complex building using rescue guides, and this repository is its implementation.
 The crowd is modeled with the physics-inspired agent-based social force model.
 The solution procedure is a combined numerical simulation and genetic algorithm (GA).
 The GA iteratively searches for the optimal evacuation plan, while the evacuation plan is evaluated with numerical simulations.